FactorioSharp/FactorioSharp.Instrumentation/FactoriOTel/README.md

 # FactoriOTel

-The FactoriOTel tool connects to one or many Factorio servers through RCON, reads their data periodically and expose them through OpenTelemetry exporters.
+This tool connects to one or many Factorio servers through RCON, reads their data periodically and expose them through OpenTelemetry exporters.

-See also the [FactorioSharp.Instrumentation](https://github.com/FactorioSharp/FactorioSharp.Instrumentation) nuget to integrate the instrumentation to an existing application.
+See also the [FactorioSharp.Instrumentation](https://github.com/FactorioSharp/FactorioSharp.Instrumentation/tree/main/FactorioSharp.Instrumentation) nuget to integrate the instrumentation tools to an existing application.

 ## Getting Started

 Get the FactoriOTel application:
 - using the .NET CLI: `dotnet tool install --global FactoriOTel`
-- or from this repository [releases](https://github.com/FactorioSharp/FactoriOTel/releases)
+- or from this repository [releases](https://github.com/FactorioSharp/FactorioSharp.Instrumentation/releases)

 Create a `config.yml` file:
 ```yml